KushagraDhawan1997/Kookie/README.md

 // Theme can be customized at the app level
 <ThemeProvider
-  color="indigo" // Sets the primary color to Tailwind's indigo gray="slate" // Sets the neutral color to Tailwind's slate size="sm" // Default component size style="modern" // Visual style
+  color="indigo" // Sets the primary color to Tailwind's indigo success="emerald" // Sets the success color to Tailwind's emerald warning="amber" // Sets the warning color to Tailwind's amber danger="rose" // Sets the danger color to Tailwind's rose gray="slate" // Sets the neutral color to Tailwind's slate size="sm" // Default component size style="modern" // Visual style